 Once the cake is cool enough to touch but still warm, use a spoon end to poke holes in the cake.
 This is the poke in the white chocolate raspberry poke cake.
 It should look a little like this:

 Pour raspberry syrup over top.
 Set cake aside.

 Melt 2/3 cup of white chocolate chips in a bowl.
 Once melted, incorporate the can of sweetened condensed milk.
 Pour this mixture over the cake.
 The white chocolate mixture and the raspberry syrup should be melting into all those little holes you created:

 Set aside to cool completely.

-Once cool, spread buttercream frosting over the top.
-For prettiest results, spread thin layer of buttercream over top and put in freezer for 5 minutes until layer hardens slightly.
+Once cool, spread buttercream frosting over the top (or substitute whipped cream for a less sweet version).
+For prettiest results, spread a thin layer of buttercream over top and put in freezer for 5 minutes until layer hardens slightly.
 Then finish frosting.
 This will help prevent the cake and raspberry mixture from getting mixed in with the icing.
 Sprinkle remaining white chocolate chips over top.